- Overview

 Rental Property and AirBnB Options

-If you have a rental property or AirBnB, and want the system to normally be off unless somebody adjusts the Puck, create an Inactive Schedule Event that spans all rooms, all days, and the whole day (we recommend setting 12:00 am for the start and end time).
+If you have a rental property or AirBnB, and want the system to be off unless somebody adjusts the Puck, create a Schedule Event that sets the room to Inactive all day for each day of the week (we recommend setting the start and end time for the event to 12:00 am).

-- Set "Away Mode" to "Smart Away".
-This prevents rooms from getting too hot or too cold when the home is set to Away
+Its recommended for rental properties that you set your "Away Mode" to "Smart Away".
+This allows Flair's Smart Away protections to step in if the room gets too hot or too cold while the home is set to Away

 Remote Sensor Occupancy